Kiamehr5/iOS-Calculator/README.md

 *Division isn't included.
 If you want division, you can fork this repository and add it on your own (You need a Python installation to do so).

-^iOS is a trademark of Apple Inc., registered in the U.S. and other countries and regions.
+^iOS and iPhone are trademarks of Apple Inc., registered in the U.S. and other countries and regions.

 `You can do anything allowed on the MIT license.